 42% jump in EBITDA at Adani Group

-- Strap: Infra, cement& RE strengthen biz volume; Core infrastructure and utility platform generated EBITDA of Rs20,233 cr, accounting for 86% of total portfolio margins
+Infra, cement& RE strengthen biz volume; Core infrastructure and utility platform generated EBITDA of `20,233 cr, accounting for 86% of total portfolio margins

-- Operational Performance - Q1 score card gives high level of stability and multi-decadal earnings predictability - Robust profits resulted in portfolio gaining strong liquidity - It’s been in rejig mode after being hit by Hindenburg report in last Jan

 New Delhi: Billionaire Gautam Adani’s conglomerate clocked a 42 per cent year-on-year growth in pre-tax profit, as businesses ranging from airports to power and sea ports registered impressive growth, the group said on Wednesday.